eshaalal/summersafe-LuggageBookingWebsite/README.md

 - **Space Rental for Locals:** Locals can list their available space for luggage storage and set competitive prices to attract students.

-- **Secure Transactions:** The platform ensures secure transactions between students and locals, providing peace of mind to both parties.

 - **Rating and Reviews:** Users can leave ratings and reviews, helping to establish trust within the community.

 ## Technologies Used